The Night the Chains Fell Off — Modern Paraphrase | fresh.bible

 and returned from after completing their mission, and they brought with them.
 A new generation was stepping into the story.
 The persecution didn't stop the momentum.
 It fueled it.

 That's the pattern of Acts, and honestly, it's the pattern of the whole story.
 The harder the world pushes against what God is doing, the further it spreads.
 Every Herod eventually falls.
-The doesn't.
+The word of God doesn't.